1. The first usage of IF function: single condition judgment

 Formula: =IF(C3>8,(C3-8)*20,0)

-Explanation: The first parameter of the IF function, C3>8, represents whether the [working hours] is greater than 8 hours; the second parameter (C3-8)*20 represents whether the [working hours] is greater than 8 hours, and the returned result is TRUE.
-That is to say, for overtime work, then multiply the length of regular work by 20; the third parameter 0 represents less than or equal to 8 hours, and the returned result is FALSE, that is, no overtime is worked, and the overtime subsidy is 0.
+Explanation: The first parameter of the IF function, C3>8, represents whether [working hours] is greater than 8 hours; the second parameter (C3-8)*20 represents whether [working hours] is greater than 8 hours, and the returned result is TRUE, which means overtime, and then multiplied by 20 by exceeding the regular working hours; the third parameter 0 represents less than or equal to 8 hours, and the returned result is FALSE, that is, no overtime is worked, and the overtime subsidy is 0.

 4. The fourth usage of IF function: only display one result